Skip to main content

 The BGP Monitoring Protocol (BMP) provides an interface for obtaining

-Route Monitoring (RM) messages.
-This document proposes an extension
+Monitoring (RM) messages.
+This document specifies a BMP extension to

-to BMP to convey the status of a path after being processed by the
+convey the status of a path after being processed by the BGP process.

 Requirements Language